 - All players must be aged 35 or over in the year that they first play AFL Masters (as long as they turn 35 in that year by 31st December).
 This is that same for the older age groups, that is you must be 45 or 50 by 31st Dec in the year you commence playing in that division.

 3 – How do the umpires coloured cards work?

 - Green – player off for remainder off current quarter and next quarter.
 May be replaced.

-- Yellow – cannot be replaced.
+- Yellow – can be replaced.
 Off for remainder of match.

 - Red – cannot be replaced.
 Off for remainder of match and 2 game suspension.